ICE9-Robotics/rigel_ros/README.md

 echo "source ~/rigel_ws/devel/setup.sh" >> .bashrc
 ```

-Finally, set the IP Address of the ethernet interface of the onboard computer to 192.168.1.102
+Finally, set the IP Address of the ethernet interface of the onboard computer to 192.168.1.102.
+Note that this IP address is used to communicate with the Lidars, although it can also be used for ROS_IP.

 # Run
 ```